dimonier/tg2obsidian/README.md

 4. Insert the token received from `@botfather` into the corresponding variable in the `config.py` file and modify the other parameters in `config.py` as required.
 5. (Optional) Add the bot created above to a private Telegram group and make it an administrator so that it can read messages.
 6. Run the bot (see the "Usage" section)
 7. Send the `/start` command to your bot on Telegram.
 In response, the bot will tell you your id.
-Insert it into the `my_chat_id` parameter in the `config.py` file.
+Insert it into the `allowed_chats` parameter in the `config.py` file.
+Separate more than one chat id with a colon.

 ### If Text Recognition on Images is Required